docker/docs/get-started/03_updating_app.md

 ---
 title: "Update the application"
 keywords: get started, setup, orientation, quickstart, intro, concepts, containers, docker desktop
-description: Making changes to our example learning application
+description: Making changes to your application
 ---

 In [part 2](./02_our_app.md), you containerized a todo application.
-In this part, you will update the application and container image.
-You will also learn how to stop and remove a container.
+In this part, you'll update the application and image.
+You'll also learn how to stop and remove a container.

 ## Update the source code

-In the steps below, you will change the "empty text" when you don't have any todo list items to "You have no todo items yet!
+In the following steps, you'll change the "empty text" when you don't have any todo list items to "You have no todo items yet!
 Add one above!"

 1. In the `src/static/js/app.js` file, update line 56 to use the new empty text.